-The DHCD launched a new website: http://mass.gov/CovidHousingHelp to spread the word about RAFT and ERMA.
+The DHCD website: http://mass.gov/CovidHousingHelp has information on key financial resources.
 If you are a tenant, landlord or community partner and you would like additional information, please see this link!

 Resources for Renters, Homeowners, and Landlords